NURSING PROGRAMS

 completion rate for each program option from the first nursing course through completion of the courses required for conferral

-as delineated: Practical Nursing 3 Semesters; Associate Degree Nursing 5 semesters; LPN-RN
+of a certificate, diploma, or degree as delineated: Practical Nursing 3 Semesters; Associate Degree Nursing 5 semesters; LPN-RN

 Mobility option with NUR 209 3 semesters; LPN-RN Mobility option without NUR-209 2 semesters.